DavidZhongtai/davidzhongtai.github.io/content/posts/k8s.md

 When possible, containers should run as a non-administrator (non-root) user.
 This limits the damage if a container is compromised.
 Making the container's file system read-only can also prevent harmful changes.

-## Active Defense: Runtime Security
+## Runtime Security

 Even with secure setups, it's crucial to watch for unusual activities while applications are running.
 Kubernetes offers tools like Pod Security Policies or Pod Security Admission to enforce security rules.
 These tools control things like preventing containers from running with high-level permissions or accessing the host system directly.

 Detailed logging of all requests to the API server helps track what's happening in the cluster.
 This information is vital for investigating any security events.
-Special security tools can also be used to detect strange behavior in running containers in real-time.

 ## Protecting Secrets